ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/paralyze.rst

 Function 1: [Left Click] the target entity

-.. tip:: After using Paralyze, be sure to follow up with your other abilities!
+.. tip:: Paralyze can turn the tide of a fight, be sure to use it with your other abilities!

 Permissions